 As an AND member, you are eligible to join SCAN, the dietetic practice group of the Academy of Nutrition and Dietetics devoted to the nutritional aspects of sports, cardiovascular, wellness, and preventing and treating disordered eating.
 SCAN offers member benefits, such as the PULSE newsletter, an annual Symposium, networking with other sports dietetics professionals, and the opportunity to volunteer.

 SCAN members are the leaders in sports dietetics.
-SCAN's Sports Dietetics-USA subunit is focused on the special needs of sports dietetics professionals, including attaining the CSSD specialty credential.
-Membership in Sports Dietetics-USA is a free member benefit for SCAN members.
-To sign-up for Sports Dietetics-USA, go to the Member Login and check the box at the bottom of your Member Profile.
+SCAN's Sports Performance subunit is focused on the special needs of sports dietetics professionals, including attaining the CSSD specialty credential.
+Membership in Sports Performance is a free member benefit for SCAN members.
+To sign-up for Sports Performance, go to the Member Login and check the box at the bottom of your Member Profile.

 Gain experience in medical nutrition therapy

 Due to the varied skills and competencies that are required, sports nutrition is not an entry-level position.
 Although your career goals may focus on athletes and other active, healthy people, essential benefits are gained by first working in a clinical setting, such as a hospital or clinic.
 Competence in medical nutrition therapy will differentiate you from those who are less qualified.
 You will learn how to counsel individuals with heart disease, diabetes, hypertension, obesity, cancer, osteoporosis, food allergies and intolerances, and other medical conditions that you will encounter among athletes and other physically active people.
 Furthermore, because clients who engage in disordered practices are encountered in a sports dietitian's practice, you need special knowledge and skills to work competently in this area.
 Besides knowing the literature and attending conferences and workshops, working with a mentor is recommended.